Najee Harris Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

-- The Steelers have thrown the ball in 62.4% of their plays from scrimmage this year while running the ball 37.6% of the time.
+- The Steelers have thrown the ball in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Bears.